Code-Institute-Submissions/MS1-Vibe-Tribe/README.md

 ### Goals of a first time visitor :dart:

-  i.The visitor would want the purpose of the site to be clear and information should be easy to find. ii.The visitor would want the site to be easy to navigate on all devices. iii.The visitor would want the social media buttons to be easily accessible.
+  • The visitor would want the purpose of the site to be clear and information should be easy to find.

+  • The visitor would want the site to be easy to navigate on all devices.

+  • The visitor would want the social media buttons to be easily accessible.

 ### Goals of a returning visitor :dart: